LeaveAirykson/Git-OneFlow/README.md

 - Release names can use semver phrases like `major`, `minor`, `patch` during release creation.
 For example: `git release c patch`.
 - Version number will be written into `package.json` file.
-- Merges are mostly performed with `--squash` setting to keep a slim log history.
+- Hotfixes and Releases are `--squash` merged to keep a slim log history.
+- Features are merged using `--no-ff` by default to keep independent feature development visible.
+This can be altered by passing any other merge option.
-- Releases can not be published for later finishing.The alternate strategy is meant to be used for instant creation and finishing.
+- Releases can not be published for later finishing.
+The alternate strategy is meant to be used for instant creation and finishing.
 - Changelog will be written from git log and supports:
   - extractions of ticket issues.
   - grouped entrys by commit prefixes `[add]`, `[change]`, `[fix]`, `[break]`.